pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 Using webhooks is a more efficient method to automatically trigger builds than polling, as it does not require Jenkins to query GitHub on regular intervals.

+### GitHub PR Labels

+GitHub PRs are also pass labels through to the Jenkins build system.
+These labels can be accessed via the `PR_LABELS` environment variable from within scripts.
+Currently, there are 3 labels of importance to the Jenkins system.

+- `DO_NOT_CI` - Label which skips the Jenkins system entirely (primarily for use with documentation changes).
+- `do-not-build` - Label which skips the build and test phases of the pipeline (primarily for use with Jenkins Pipeline changes).
+- `do-not-test` - Label which skips the test phase of the pipeline (primarily for use with changing CMake build processes)

 ## Jenkins GUI

 ### Required Plugins